lindbrook/cholera/docs/duplicate.missing.cases.md

 fatalities[c(91, 93, 209), c("x", "y")] <- fix
 ```

 This fixed data set is available as `fatalities` in this package and as `Snow.deaths2` in 'HistData' (&gt;= ver.
 0.7-8).
-For those interested, an explanation of how I arrived at these values can be found in this vignette's lab notes, which are available [online](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.notes.md) and in the package's GitHub repository.
+For those interested, detail about how I arrived at these values can be found in `fixFatalities()` and in the "Note on Duplicate and Missing Cases", which is available [online](https://github.com/lindbrook/cholera/blob/master/docs/duplicate.missing.cases.notes.md), which is in this package's GitHub repository.

 Notes
 -----